Rodrigo-Motta/Timing_LLM/README.md

 1. Subjective Time Scales: The data for subjective time scales were gathered through a systematic literature search across databases like PsycNET, PubMed, Scopus, and Web of Science.
 This search identified 30 self-report scales related to subjective time, published between 1994 and 2023, focusing on various constructs like time perception, temporal orientation, and time perspective.

-2. Depression Scales: The depression scales included were well-established measures, such as the Beck Depression Inventory-II, Inventory of Depressive Symptomatology, Montgomery-Asberg Depression Rating Scale, and others.
-These scales were used to compare similarities and assess potential content overlap.

 ### Data Access

 Under request.